 Does your stomach hurt?
 Feeling bloated?
 Heartburn?
 Well, you are not alone.
-Approximately 7 million people in the US have some symptoms of gastroesophageal reflux disease (GERD or acid reflux), and approximately 20% of that populations report those symptoms occurring weekly.
+Approximately 7 million people in the US have some symptoms of gastroesophageal reflux disease (GERD or acid reflux), and approximately 20% of the population report these symptoms occurring weekly.
 GERD is a condition where the contents of the stomach are irritated and come back up causing further irritation of the esophagus, resulting in symptoms like burning, taste of acid, chest pain, bad breath, vomiting or wearing away of the teeth.
-It sounds awful and it is awful.
-Having transient heartburn is one there, perhaps somewhat that you experience during pregnancy, but countless Americans live with this disease weekly, if not daily.
-The reality.
-We don’t have to keep suffering.
+Having transient heartburn is one thing, but countless Americans live with this disease weekly, if not daily.
+The reality is you don’t have to keep suffering.
 Many of these symptoms can be treated with diet, and choosing foods that do not cause acid reflux.
-The challenge – many of the foods that we love are linked to acid reflux, so choosing wisely can require will power and commitment.
+The challenge – many of the foods that we love are linked to acid reflux, so choosing wisely requires will power and commitment.
 But it is worth it – for our stomachs and our wallet.

 The impact of acid reflux

 As mentioned above, GERD or acid reflux has taken a major toll on the average American, as well as the American economy.
 People with GERD report a lower quality of life, including a reduced enjoyment of food, sleep problems and work concentration difficulties.
 In fact, there are approximately 64.6 million prescriptions written for GERD annually, and of course, that doesn’t include the various over the counter remedies for these symptoms.
 Not to mention the cost of the loss of productivity every day.
 The estimated loss of productivity is approximately $2 billion each week!
 What can we do to minimize this cost, both in time in money?
 Choose wisely in the kitchen…

 Foods that cause acid reflux